-- South Island’s landscape is much more beautiful and more diverse than North Island’s landscape.
-The South Island’s scenery is breathtakingly beautiful.
+- The South Island’s landscapes are much more beautiful and more diverse than North Island’s landscape.
+The South Island’s scenery are breathtakingly beautiful.
 South Island has the best scenery of New Zealand.

 - You will be covering more places in South Island than in North Island, at the same amount of time.
 In South Island, many places of interest are located near to each other (all within easy reach of each other), so you will be covering quite a lot of places in South Island in a short time.
 In North Island, the distance between one place of interest to other place of interest is quite far (compared to places in South Island), so you will be covering only a few places in North Island in a short time.